NOS4A2: Plot

 In 1986, eight-year-old Victoria "Vic" McQueen discovers that she can find lost items by riding her Raleigh Bike through a particular covered bridge near her home in Massachusetts, which will transport her to the location of whatever she is seeking.
-For instance, when her mom, Linda, loses a butterfly bracelet, Vic goes back to a diner in New Jersey to get it back.
+For instance, when her mom, Linda, loses a butterfly bracelet, Vic goes back to a diner in New Hampshire to get it back.

 Vic soon discovers that each trip through this "Shorter Way" Bridge exacts an increasing mental and physical toll on her.
 In order to prevent people from thinking her crazy or a liar, Vic must come up with excuses to explain how she is able to find items.
 On one such trip, Vic travels to an Iowa library where she meets Maggie Leigh, a librarian with a stutter who can use Scrabble tiles to gain information about future events.
 Maggie warns Vic about a man she refers to as "the Wraith", a dangerous man with powers similar to theirs who drives a 1938 Rolls-Royce.
 Vic travels home but loses her bike and, as a result of using the Shorter Way, develops a terrible fever.

 Meanwhile, the man Maggie warned about, Charles Talent Manx III, kidnaps children across the country in the Rolls-Royce.
 Manx enlists chemical plant worker Bing Partridge to steal a supply of gingerbread-scented sevoflurane from his workplace, which Manx uses to incapacitate his victims.
 Manx takes the children he abducts to a mysterious amusement park called "Christmasland" where they can purportedly be happy forever.
 Bing uses the sevoflurane to incapacitate the children's parents before raping and killing them.

-In 1996, after separate arguments with her separated parents, 18-year-old Vic follows the Shorter Way to Sleigh House, Manx's residence in Colorado, so that she can be abducted to spite her mother.
+In 1996, after separate arguments with her separated parents, 17-year-old Vic follows the Shorter Way to Sleigh House, Manx's residence in Colorado, so that she can be abducted to spite her mother.
 Upon arrival, she finds a child locked in the back of Manx's car and attempts to rescue him.
 Vic soon finds out, however, that the child has apparently become a monster in league with Manx.
 Vic takes refuge in Manx's house but is soon forced to flee when he arrives.
 She manages to escape Sleigh House at the last moment through a laundry chute after setting it on fire.
 She runs into overweight motorcyclist Lou Carmody, who takes her to a gas station to call the police.
 Manx arrives at the same station to purchase gas and is captured by the police after he attacks Vic and kills a soldier coming to her aid.
 Vic does not tell the police about how she arrived at Sleigh House, and they assume that Manx had kidnapped her and brought her to Colorado.